Next Up: Global IT Consultant

 From the start, Renato set his sights on a bachelor’s degree.
 He just needed some guidance to find the best path.

-Partway through his general studies degree at Tyler, Renato discovered his strengths in critical thinking and problem solving, so he decided to refocus his career on tackling complex business issues.
+Partway through his general studies degree at Brightpoint, Renato discovered his strengths in critical thinking and problem solving, so he decided to refocus his career on tackling complex business issues.

 After switching his major to business, he focused on goal two: transferring to Virginia Tech.